 Rules of thumb: Painting before you sell

-Before dive into the best paint colors, let’s talk about some general rules to follow when selecting paint colors:
+Before we jump into the best paint colors for selling a house, let’s talk about some general rules you should follow as you select paint colors.

 99% of the time, choose one neutral color

-Neutral, neutral, neutral: every real estate agent’s motto.
-Neutral colors appeal to the widest range of buyers, suiting a wide range of interior design color palettes and styles.
+Neutral colors jumpstart the imagination and inspiration of your potential buyer, which allows them to imagine your home with their furniture and style.
 In HomeLight’s Top Agent Insights Report for Q1 2020, 98% of top agents surveyed agreed that neutral color schemes are the most popular with buyers.

 Commit to an undertone

-“What we usually say is if your floors have any kind of a brown or blonde-like tone to them, you want to do a beige color.
-If you have any sort of a cool color or more of a yellow-y, gray tone on the floors, we encourage people on the walls to do a really, really light gray,” Knapp advises, adding that, regardless of tone, lighter interior shades tend to sell better.
+For expert guidance on how to use undertones, top real estate agent Pamella Knapp offers advice from her experience of selling homes 66% quicker than the average agent in Kalamazoo, Michigan, “What we usually say is if your floors have any kind of brown or blonde-like tone to them, you want to do a beige color.
+If you have any sort of a cool color or more of a yellow-y, gray tone on the floors, we encourage people on the walls to do a really, really light gray.”

 Follow neighborhood trends